Federalist No. 64: Anti-Federalist argument

-The Anti-Federalist Papers was written before the Federalist Papers by the Founding Fathers opposed to the merits of the United States Constitution.
+The Anti-Federalist Papers was written before the Federalist Papers by Founding Fathers opposed to the merits of the proposed United States Constitution.
 Three papers touch on the aspects of the Senate defended in Federalist 64.
 Anti-Federalist 62 discusses how the members of the Senate should be chosen and their organization.
 People believed that if the chosen Senate worked for a long time, they would begin only to make decisions for themselves, stating specifically, "The term for which the senate are to be chosen, is in my judgment too long, and no provision being made for a rotation will, I conceive, be of dangerous consequence".
 Anti-Federalist paper 63 states opinions on the number of people in the Senate and possible problems.
 The writer agrees that the Senate taking part will be beneficial but thinks that it will eventually become "the source of the greatest evils".
 Finally, Anti-Federalist 64 speaks about the beliefs that the constitution of the Senate sends fear and little hope to the democratic rights. "[It] will swallow up the democratic rights and liberties of the nation...that we have much to fear from it, and little to hope, and then it must necessarily produce a baneful aristocracy, by which the democratic rights of the people will be overwhelmed".